-In France in the mid-19th century, due to the technology of aluminum smelting was very backward, the ministers of the princes could only use silver tableware at the banquet, and only Napoleon II used the aluminum bowl.
+In the mid-19th century, due to the very backward technology of aluminum smelting in France, the ministers of the princes could only use silver tableware at banquets, and only Napoleon II used an aluminum bowl.

-Here are 6 common aluminum alloy surface treatment processes.
+Here are six common aluminum alloy surface treatment processes.
 What else do you know?